mikeizbicki/cmc-csci040/hw_02/README.md

    CSV files are even easier to work with than JSON files, and [the book has a whole chapter of examples](https://automatetheboringstuff.com/chapter14/).

-1. Generate two plots, one from each of your datasets.
+1. Generate two plots, one from each of your datasets, satisfying the following requirements:

-   Your plots may be any type of plot that is appropriate for your data (e.g. line chart, bar chart, scatter chart, etc.), but least one of your plots must contain two data sources (e.g. two different lines in a line graph, two different sets of bars in a bar chart).
+    1. You may select any time of plot that you want (e.g., line, bar, scatter, etc.), but you must select two different plots.

+    1. At least one of your plots must contain two different data sources.
+       (For example, two different lines in a line graph, or two different sets of bars in a bar chart).

-   The plots should have properly labeled x and y axes, and a legend (only needed for the plot containing multiple data sources).
+    1. The plots should have properly labeled x and y axes, and a legend (only needed for the plot containing multiple data sources).

-   Additionally, the tick labels for both the x and y axes should appear in a reasonable order (e.g. sorted), and they must be legible.
+    1. The tic labels for both the x and y axes should appear in a reasonable order (e.g. sorted), and they must be legible.

    See the [matplotlib samples library](https://matplotlib.org/3.1.1/tutorials/introductory/sample_plots.html) for examples of well formatted plots.

    Two examples of acceptable plots are: